 Although there are numerous innovations and developments in dentistry, complications and failures are always going to be an issue.
-According to a study published in the National Journal of Maxillofacial Surgery, in 2020, there are more than 20 factors that are to blame for dental implant problems following surgery.
+There are more than 20 factors that are to blame for dental implant problems following surgery, according to a study published in the National Journal of Maxillofacial Surgery, in 2020.
 Therefore, knowing about the potential complications and factors leading to them is of great importance.

 In this article, you will read about the potential risks, symptoms, and some practical advice to minimize the problems with dental implants.

 What Are Common Problems With Dental Implants?

 The great majority of the patients getting dental implants are satisfied with the results, and their teeth are healthy, well-functioning, and good-looking.
 However, there may still be some complications after getting dental implants.
 Fortunately, taking care of dental implant problems is not a big deal in most cases.
 Here are the most common issues: